 Recreation and physical fitness are important components of the Bryant experience.
-A variety of intramural programs for men and women provide competitive recreation throughout the school year for all students who wish to participate.
-These programs include Basketball, Dodgeball, Field Hockey, Flag Football, Floor Hockey, Indoor/Outdoor Soccer, Softball, Team Handball, Volleyball, and many more.
+The University offers a variety of intramural programs for men and women, providing competitive recreation throughout the school year for all students who wish to participate.
+These programs include badminton, basketball, dodgeball, flag football, indoor/outdoor soccer, softball, volleyball, and many more.